bldr-io/bldr/docs/index.rst

         tasks:
             prepare:
-                description: 'Cleans up old builds and prepares the new one'
+                description: Cleans up old builds and prepares the new one
                 calls:
                     -
                         type: filesystem:remove